elfenlaid/tga/site/posts/cocoapods-ft-apple-silicon.md

 iOS package management is living through its wild west.
 The advent of new architecture surely doesn't make things easier either.
 For now, I hope that you found the guide helpful.

 Despite all the rough edges, I can't thank the iOS community enough.
-[CocoaPods](https://cocoapods.org/) team deliver the best experience possible and even more.
+[CocoaPods](https://cocoapods.org/) team delivers the best experience possible and even more.
 I only wish for Apple to stop pretending CocoaPods doesn't exist in the first place.

 It's hard to make any calls but just imagine a graceful Swift Package Manager migration or proactively making CocoaPods support a new Xcode change.
 How cool would that be, huh? 🤔